Monitor your Kubernetes environment at the infrastructure level and at the applications level with Wavefront Collector for Kubernetes.

 You can filter the metrics before they are reported to Wavefront.

-The Wavefront Kubernetes Collector automatically starts collecting metrics from many commonly used applciations.
+The Wavefront Collector for Kubernetes automatically starts collecting metrics from many commonly used applciations.
 It also scrapes Prometheus metric endpoints such as API server, etcd and NGINX.
 The following diagram illustrates this.

 Kubernetes Scaling with Wavefront